peterantypas/maiana/README.md

 ### Concluding thoughts

 The commercial AIS industry has not exactly been successful in the low-cost recreational boating market, and with prices like $500-$800 for a unit that needs external GPS (LOL) and VHF antennas that's hardly a surprise.
 I hope to change that.
-More on that over the next few weeks as I get organized ...
+More on that later ...